Cane toad

 Habitat

-- Survives in many habitats, but commonly found in tropical and subtropical lowlands close to freshwater breeding areas.
+- Survives in many habitats, but is commonly found in tropical and subtropical lowlands close to freshwater breeding areas.

 - Also found in urban and urban fringe areas, tropical savannas, grasslands, disturbed forests, forest edges, forests with limited understorey and agricultural areas.